Welcome to entrepreneurship at UConn.

 Prior to UConn, David was a securities and corporate finance attorney, with experience representing startups from formation through the IPO process.
 He has extensive non-profit board experience.
 He holds a Ph.D. in Management from the University of Alabama, a J.D. from the University of Miami, an M.B.A. from Elon University, and a B.S. in Political Science from Northeastern University.

 Kathy F. Rocha

-Kathy F. Rocha is Assistant Director of the Peter J. Werth Institute for Entrepreneurship and Innovation at the University of Connecticut.
+Kathy F. Rocha is Associate Director of the Peter J. Werth Institute for Entrepreneurship and Innovation at the University of Connecticut.
 She also leads the Evaluation Board for the UConn Innovation Fund which invests in startups with ties to UConn.
 Kathy is very involved with mentoring students and judging startup and business plan competitions at UConn, Connecticut and the greater Boston area.

 Kathy is a founding member of Pulpit Rock Investors, board member of Day Kimball Hospital and trustee of the KeepSmilin4Abbie Foundation.
 Previously Rocha was an executive in the computer networking industry at Cisco Systems, 3Com and Bytex Corp.
 Kathy holds a B.A. in Political Science and MBA degrees from Providence College in Providence, RI.